Animal Products

 Hotel Action

-1. Work with suppliers to transition to cage-free eggs and crate-free or higher-welfare pork via verified claims from suppliers and/or credible third-party certifications
+1. Work with suppliers to transition to cage-free eggs and crate-free or higher-welfare pork via verified claims from suppliers and/or credible third-party certifications.

-2. Consider opportunities to reduce overall animal-protein use by offering plant-based alternatives
+2. Consider opportunities to reduce overall animal-protein use by offering plant-based alternatives.

 Key Impact Areas